Azure/terraform-provider-alz/docs/data-sources/architecture.md

 <a id="nestedatt--management_groups"></a>
 ### Nested Schema for `management_groups`

-Optional:
+Read-Only:

 - `display_name` (String) The display name of the management group.
+- `exists` (Boolean) Whether the management group already exists or not.
+Used to determine if the management group should be created or just have policy/role resources created within.
+- `id` (String) The id of the management group.
+This the last segment of the resource id.
+- `level` (Number) The level of the management group in the hierarchy, relative to the supplied root management group.
+The level starts at zero.
+- `parent_id` (String) The parent management group id.
 - `policy_assignments` (Map of String) The policy assignments to apply to the management group.
 The key is the policy assignment name, and the value is the policy assignment JSON as a string.
 - `policy_definitions` (Map of String) The policy definitions to apply to the management group.
 The key is the policy definition name, and the value is the policy definition JSON as a string.
 - `policy_set_definitions` (Map of String) The policy set definitions to apply to the management group.
 The key is the policy set definition name, and the value is the policy set definition JSON as a string.
 - `role_definitions` (Map of String) The role definitions to apply to the management group.
 The key is the role definition name, and the value is the role definition JSON as a string.

+<a id="nestedatt--policy_role_assignments"></a>
+### Nested Schema for `policy_role_assignments`

 Read-Only:

-- `exists` (Boolean) Whether the management group already exists or not.
-Used to determine if the management group should be created or just have policy/role resources created within.
-- `id` (String) The id of the management group.
-This the last segment of the resource id.
+- `management_group_id` (String) The id of the management group where the policy assignment will be created.
-- `level` (Number) The level of the management group in the hierarchy, relative to the supplied root management group.
-The level starts at zero.
+- `policy_assignment_name` (String) The name of the policy assignment to enable retrieval of the identity id.
+- `role_definition_id` (String) The role definition id to assign.
-- `parent_id` (String) The parent management group id.
+- `scope` (String) The scope of the assignment.